COLLEGE STUDENT DRUG OFFENSES DEFENSECONTACT US NOW FOR A CONSULTATION

 In drug-related college investigations and accusations, you are not without certain legal rights.
 An experienced attorney familiar with the collegiate disciplinary system can identify your options and can present evidence to defend against your allegations.
 Not only can a successful defense result in the consequences you face being reduced or the accusations against you being dropped, but may also prevent your school administration from reporting the suspected drug possession, distribution, or manufacture to local law enforcement officers.

 Discuss your case immediately with an experienced college drug offenses defense lawyer

-College student defense attorney Felice Duffy has extensive experience as both a Division I head coach and as a federal prosecutor who handled numerous drug cases.
-For these reasons, she fully understands the collegiate disciplinary system as well as the principles of an effective defense against allegations.
+The highly experienced Conduct Code attorneys at Duffy Law can advise you of your options.
+They fully understand the collegiate disciplinary system as well as the principles of an effective defense against allegations.
 Too often, you may believe you are helpless in the face of accusations by your college or university administration.
-With the assistance of a skilled defense attorney, however, you will learn there are many ways to assert your rights and defend against serious drug charges.
-To learn more, call Duffy Law at 203-946-2000 for a free confidential consultation.
+With the assistance of an experienced defense attorney, however, you will learn there are many ways to assert your rights and defend against serious drug charges.
+To learn more, call Duffy Law at 203-946-2000 for a confidential consultation.